Completing the FAFSA

 - Your financial aid is an offer and you have the right to accept all, a portion, or decline any or all of your financial aid.

 - Other Resources Have Been Received So Financial Aid Has Been Adjusted

 - When determining your eligibility for financial aid, we must also consider other financial resources available to you.
 Some of the most common are: employer reimbursement, outside scholarships and grants, and alternative loans.
 You are responsible to notify the Financial Aid Office if you have additional resources available.
 Outside resources may have an effect on your financial aid package.
 If you receive outside resources, a recalculation of your financial aid may be necessary.

 - Enrollment less than half-time may result in activating the six-month grace period followed by the start of your student loan repayment process.

 - All students must be “officially” registered and attending classes.
 Financial Aid files must be complete and files verified before your aid can be processed and posted to your student account.
 You may check on the student portal at any time to view disbursements and the status of your aid file.

 - Students have the right to cancel all or a portion of their student loans up to and including the disbursement date.
 To cancel loan funds, please contact the Financial Aid office in writing with your request.

 - Complete withdrawal from classes in most cases will result in a recalculation of your Financial Aid eligibility at the time of withdrawal.
-Complete withdrawals are calculated and funds returned based on the Cleary Return of Title IV Funds Policy.
+Complete withdrawals are calculated and funds returned based on the Department of Education of Title IV Funds calculation.

 - Refunds are scheduled on a quarterly basis.
 If a student has a credit balance on their account refunds will be made to an electronic account setup with the Business Office.